 Legends of Potter - Complete.
 My first story and the first book in the series.
 Harry's summer and fifth year where he has a change of heart and attitude.
 Very powerful Harry.

 Potter of Legends - Complete.
 Second book in the series.
 Sequel to Legends of Potter.
 Harry's summer and sixth year where he continues to expand his abilities and leaves no doubt he can use them.
 Much death and destruction in this one, mainly Death Eaters.

 Trial of a Legend - Complete.
 Interlude.
 One-shot that follows Potter of Legends.
 Harry is put on trial for his war with the Death Eaters.
 Harry handles it in his typical fashion.

 In Need of a Legend - Complete.
 Short 3 chapter story that follows Trial of a Legend where Harry helps with a dark lord that is troubling Japan.

 Harry Potter / Star Wars Crossover

-Harry Potter and the Jedi Chronicles - WIP.
+Harry Potter and the Jedi Chronicles - Complete.
 HP/Star Wars crossover where a very young Harry grows up to be an extremely powerful wizard in another world.
-This story is going slow and the only story I am posting as I get it written.
-All others are completed before posting.